JamesMunday98/AllSurveyPhotometry/README.md

 The package will obtain all time-series photometry associated with the object that is publicly available.
 All you need is the RA and Dec!

-# Current list of things that can be accessed with the ease:
+# Current list that can be accessed with the ease:

 | Survey      | Function  | Comments     |
 | :---        |    :----   |    :----       |